cover Nederlands

 "Because the drawings redraw themselves over and over again with endless possibilities, you must impose limits.
 Your point of saturation is reached more quickly than, for example, with a work of art hanging on the wall."

 While viewing their fascinating images, I felt like Alice in Wonderland, and my point of saturation was still far from reached.
-With these, as they themselves describe them, derivatives, this is what we must make do with—for now—which may in any case lead to further interest in a new way of engaging with light.
+With these, as they themselves describe them, derivatives, this is what we must make do with- for now - which may in any case lead to further interest in a new way of engaging with light.

 Back to Art Moderne Index Back to MAIN Index